NinePiece2/Leetcode-Template/Site_README.md

 ```

 **Note**
 The table of Solutions is autmatically added to the end of the two READMEs if it doesn't already exist.
+Also the `README.md` is shown only on the GitHub and the `Site_README.md` is used for the website if you want to make different chanegs to them.

 ### Workflow Steps